sdemos/whatsopen/api/README.md

  * GET / - returns an array of JSON objects corresponding to open locations, with name, location, openFor, and openTill fields.
- * GET /hours/{timestamp} - returns a list of open locations much like /, except for a specific time instead of the current time.
+ * GET /open/{timestamp} - returns a list of open locations much like /, except for a specific time instead of the current time.

 I am planning on adding these calls eventually -

+ * GET /hours/{location} - returns the hours of a particular location.
+This should probably only include the general hours, rather than any special holiday hours associated with the location.
  * GET /hours/{location}/{timestamp} - returns an array of the hours on this day for this location
  * GET /stores - returns a list of locations we have information for